Dr. Francesca Pilo

 Funded projects:

-Uncovering Heat Vulnerabilities in Rio de Janeiro's favelas, NWO Open Competition XS grant, starting in June 2025
+Uncovering Heat Vulnerabilities in Rio de Janeiro's favelas, NWO Open Competition XS grant, (June 2025-June 2026)

 The Open City Initiative - Development of a local and international network in urban studies at Utrecht University (with Abigail Friendly, Kei Otsuki, and Martijn Oosterbaan), 2021, UGlobe seed grant, Utrecht University